Pay Equity

 Take the pledge

 Cities across the United States have made remarkable progress in closing the gender pay gap.
 Despite being awarded the title of “America’s Most Livable City,” Pittsburgh and the surrounding region continue to struggle with pay equity, especially when it comes to women of color.
 Employers in the Greater Pittsburgh region have the power to close the gender pay gap.
-The Level Up campaign asks organizations throughout the Pittsburgh region to take the Pay Equity Pledge.
+We are asking organizations throughout the Pittsburgh region to take the Pay Equity Pledge.

 This pledge, developed by a working committee of local businesses, nonprofits, and organizations dedicated to racial, gender, and economic justice, has five pillars: